The Loretto-Hilton Center for the Performing Arts

 A 763-seat auditorium, featuring a three-quarter thrust stage and flexible bay seating that permits the seating capacity of the theatre to grow by nearly 200 seats to accommodate particularly popular performances.
 No seat in the auditorium is more than 20 rows from the stage.

-Click below to see the Browning Theatre's seating chart:
+See the Browning Theatre's seating map here.

 Emerson Studio Theatre

 A flexible “black box” theatre space, located directly below the Browning Theatre, seating approximately 125 and configurable for a variety of stage and seating arrangements.
+The Emerson Studio Theatre features general admission seating for every performance.